The Forum's Program

 Closed-Door Discussion on AI Challenges in Africa

-Building on the discussions held at the 7th edition of the Paris Peace Forum (PPF) on November 12, 2024, this closed-door session will delve deeper into the challenges and opportunities of AI development in Africa.
-Bringing together key stakeholders, the conversation will focus on infrastructure, governance, and innovation, while also addressing strategic collaborations to support the continent’s AI ecosystem.
-Hosted by the World Economic Forum, the PPF, and the French-African Foundation, this dialogue aims to ensure continuity and actionable progress in shaping Africa’s AI future.
+Building on the discussions held at the 7th edition of the Paris Peace Forum (PPF) on November 12, 2024, this closed-door session delved deeper into the challenges and opportunities of AI development in Africa.
+Bringing together key stakeholders, the conversation focused on infrastructure, governance, and innovation, while also addressing strategic collaborations to support the continent’s AI ecosystem.
+Hosted by the World Economic Forum, the PPF, and the French-African Foundation, this dialogue aimed to ensure continuity and actionable progress in shaping Africa’s AI future.

 AI and Children’s Development: a Multistakeholder Dialogue

-We are launching a multistakeholder coalition at the Paris AI Action Summit.
-The coalition will define and share assessments on the benefits and risks of AI in children’s development, facilitate the exchange of best practices, and discuss actionable paths forward–all with companies, regulators, experts, and civil society.
+We launched a multistakeholder coalition at the Paris AI Action Summit.
+The coalition defined and shared assessments on the benefits and risks of AI in children’s development, facilitated the exchange of best practices, and discussed actionable paths forward—all with companies, regulators, experts, and civil society.

 Tuesday 11th February